5 out of 5

 No Code Needed

 Follow Link for Offer

 Legal sports betting officially launched in Connecticut on October 7, 2021!
-Connecticut legislators were able to push House Bill 6451 through in time for an expected start date sometime near week 1 of the upcoming NFL season.
+Connecticut legislators were able to push House Bill 6451 through in time for at least a portion of the NFL season.

 The current legislation marks the sixth attempt by CT legislators to legalize sports betting in the state.
 Four Senate bills and one House bill failed to pass before this current House bill made its way to Governor Ned Lamont's desk.
 Here are some of the key facts from the bill: